renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 It is considered good practice to keep each function you write (including the `run` function) at most a dozen or so lines long.

-The resulting program may be a little longer than it was before, but writing code like this has several benefits:
+The resulting program may be a little longer than if you just wrote a single, long function, but writing code like this has several benefits:

 * every function you write can be re-used in many places (make it `shared` if you want to maximize re-usability - at the cost of flexibility, as it gets harder and harder to change functions once they are used in more and more places).